Painful intelligence: What AI can tell us about human suffering: Emergence of unexpected behavior

 Finally, let me mention a phenomenon that is typical of any learning system. ``Emergence'' means that a new kind of phenomenon appears in some system due to complex interactions between its parts.
 It is a special case of the old idea, going back to Aristotle at least, that ``the whole is more than the sum of its parts''.
-For example, systems of atoms have properties that atoms themselves do not---consider the fact that a brain can process information while single atoms hardly can.
-Likewise, evolution is based on emergence.
+For example, systems of atoms have properties that atoms themselves do not---consider the fact that a brain can process information while single atoms hardly can.\footnote{Going further, it has been claimed that "the whole is \textit{different} from its parts", especially by the Gestalt school of perceptual psychology \citep{wagemans2015historical}.
+For example, a set of dots that forms a (dotted) straight line (such as $\:\:\cdots\cdots\cdots\:\:$) can be perceived as a straight line only, completely forgetting the fact that it is composed of the dots; thus the line and the dots are two different things in the sense of two different ways of perceiving the same stimulus. } Likewise, evolution is based on emergence.
 Its objective function is given by evolutionary fitness, which sounds like a very simple objective function.
 Nevertheless, it has given rise to enormous complexity in the biological world, as well as human society.
 What is typical of such emergence is that its result is extremely difficult to predict based on knowledge of the laws governing the system.
 If the objective function given by fitness had been described to some super-intelligent alien race a few billion years ago, they would hardly have been able to predict what the world looks like these days.